I get a lot of questions from traders … Here’s one that pops up from time to time: “what is operating cash flow?”

 What I think is important is that you invest in your knowledge account and fit your trading style to your life.

 For me, it’s too hard to figure out what all these numbers mean for each individual stock.
 Call me lazy, but I’ll stick to what works for me.

 If you’re new the markets, that’s OK.
 Start here with a few stocks I’m watching.

 Finding the right stocks to trade is a challenge.
 Get a jumpstart with my FREE trader checklist.

-And get my FREE weekly stock watchlist here.
+And get my no-charge weekly stock watchlist here.

 Operating income is just one measure of a company’s financial health.
 Add this knowledge to your market understanding.
 Keep studying and never stop learning!